santoshbd67/pre-screening-assignment/README.md

     return psycopg2.connect(DATABASE_URL)
 ```

-## 3.Created multi-stage docker file so that i can build and run the frontend backend and postresql in a single file
+## 3.Created multi-stage docker file so that i can build and run the frontend backend and postresql in a docker-compose file
 docker-compose.yml
 ```
 version: '3.8'